 Bakr had risen through the ranks of both the Iraqi military and the Baath Party to a position of prominence in 1958, and by 1963 he’d been named the head of the party’s military office.
 In that position he was supposed to cultivate a network of sympathetic officers within the Iraqi military for the Baathists and against Qasim, but along with doing that Bakr also pretty much controlled the party.
 He and the rest of the Baathists made a couple of attempts to assassinate Qasim, including a 1959 CIA-aided operation that starred a young Saddam Hussein (you can read about that here if you subscribe, just saying).

-Qasim's reluctance to get tangled up in Nasser's project may also have been to some extent a sectarian issue.
-Shiʿa Iraqis were wary of "pan-Arab" anything, because "pan-Arab" also means "mostly Sunni."
-So the Iraqi Communist Party, which was not pan-Arab in orientation, became kind of a haven for left-minded Shiʿa who weren't interested in Baathism's pan-Arabism.
+Qasim’s reluctance to get tangled up in Nasser's project may also have been to some extent a sectarian issue.
+Shiʿa Iraqis were wary of “pan-Arab” anything, because “pan-Arab” also means “mostly Sunni.”
+So the Iraqi Communist Party, which was not pan-Arab in orientation, became kind of a haven for left-minded Shiʿa who weren't interested in Baathism’s pan-Arabism.
 As far as I know Qasim was Sunni, but his mother was Shiʿa and so he may have been sympathetic to Shiʿa concerns about being subsumed by a Sunni Arab majority.
-Whatever his own faith actually was, Qasim's opponents made a lot of hay by suggesting that he was Shiʿa.
-They called him a "shuʿubi," referring to the ~9th century Shuʿubiyah movement that tried to put non-Arab Muslims on an equal footing with Arab Muslims within the caliphate.
-Since the Shuʿubiyah was a predominantly Persian movement, the implication was that Qasim was against pan-Arabism because he favored (predominantly Shiʿa) Iran over the (predominantly Sunni) Arabs.
+Whatever his own faith actually was, Qasim’s opponents made a lot of hay by suggesting that he was Shiʿa.
+They called him a “shuʿubi,” referring to the ~9th century Shuʿubiyah movement that tried to put non-Arab Muslims on an equal footing with Arab Muslims within the Abbasid caliphate.
+Since the Shuʿubiyah was to a significant extent driven by Persian speakers, the implication was that Qasim was against pan-Arabism because he favored (predominantly Shiʿa) Iran over the (predominantly Sunni) Arabs.

 Because of their basic incompatibility in terms of worldview, Qasim and Arif weren’t going to be able to coexist over the long haul.
 But their falling out actually happened surprisingly quickly.
 By September 1958, just a few months after the 14 July coup, Qasim had stripped Arif of all his post-coup positions, including deputy prime minister and deputy commander of the armed forces, and tried to send him away as ambassador to West Germany.
 Arif essentially told Qasim to get bent and Qasim then had him arrested in 1959.
 After a brief stint on death row (!), though, Arif was released from prison into house arrest in 1961 and was free to begin planning his uprising, with heavy Baathist involvement.
 Qasim, meanwhile, spent the early 1960s trying and mostly failing to control the Communist Party as its affiliated militias committed acts of violence against political opponents and generally set about alienating a lot of Iraqis, especially in the middle class, who would eventually support the Baathist coup.